KemalSahin2001/Speech-to-text-classification/README.md

 - **Runs:** Directories containing specific model runs with timestamps.
 - **Wav2Vec2:** Fine-tuned Wav2Vec2 model for speech-to-text tasks.
-- **BERT Model:** Full BERT model checkpoint for text classification.
+- **BERT Model:** Full BERT model checkpoint for text classification (to be trained using the provided notebook).

 ### Notebooks